 The number of website sessions yesterday was record breaking for us.
 The interest in the troubles and alleged unsavory conduct of Balch & Bingham has skyrocketed.
 Thank you for your readership.
 Now comes the breaking news story of U.S. Attorney General Jeff Sessions undergoing hours of questioning last week by the Office of the Special … Continue reading Sessions and Sessions

+[Update: In January of 2020, Stephen Feaga left the embattled firm.
+Click here to read more.]
 As the more we learn about Balch & Bingham’s new and first-ever Chief Compliance Officer Steve Feaga, the more we like what we hear.
-We truly wish him the best to save the firm from the year of embarrassing troubles.
-We recently communicated at length with the office of Special Counsel Robert S. Mueller III … Continue reading Will Feaga Cooperate with Special Counsel Mueller?
+We truly wish him the best to save the firm from the year of embarrassing … Continue reading Will Feaga Cooperate with Special Counsel Mueller?